Do solar panels increase the value of your home?

 📈 Other UK studies range between 0.9% and 14%

-Solar panels will boost your property’s price by between 0.9% and 2% on average, according to a 2021 report from Solar Energy UK, which analysed five million home sales.
+Solar panels could boost your property’s price by between 0.9% and 2% on average, according to a 2021 report from Solar Energy UK, which analysed five million home sales.

-Meanwhile, based on a study from sustainable energy company Effective Home, getting solar panels installed on your roof will raise your property’s price by 14%.
+Meanwhile, based on a study from sustainable energy company Effective Home, getting solar panels installed on your roof could raise your property’s price by 14%.

 ⚡ A solar & battery system will reduce a household’s electricity bills by 103%, on average